Le Phem Era

 A forest view with slender trees, clumps of ferns and dead blackberry branches lining the forest floor.
 A group of people stand beside a large pond in the middle of a quarry, with one person holding a net with a very long handle.
 Under an exposed, metal truss roof, and between two shipping containers, a bunch of people sit in luxurious camping chairs on a gravel floor.
 A presentation is projected onto partially transparent sheets with text that reads 'Beech Forest Quarry — Geology'.
 Under the cover of tarps on an ourdoor wooden deck, a bunch of people sit around long wooden tables, looking at the speaker standing on the far end.

-Quarry Pedagogies Camp: B-roll is an impromptu, site-specific projection installation created at the end of Camp Two of the inaugral Quarry Pedagogies program in response to time spent at The Quarry, on the Land of the Gadubanud people in the Otway Ranges, after a week of undertaking workshops, discussions and activities that centred site rehabilitation, ecologies, and collective processes.
+Quarry Pedagogies Camp: B-roll is a site-specific impromptu projection installation created in response to time spent at The Quarry, on the Land of the Gadubanud people in the Otway Ranges, after a week of undertaking workshops, discussions and activities that centred site rehabilitation, ecologies, and collective processes.

-Phone videos and photos from the time at camp were collected from participants, mixed spontaneously and placed un-edited in response to the architecture of the communal bathhouse.
-The work was installed and played while people were showering in, and brushing their teeth besides, the cubicles that acted as projection surfaces.
+The work explores anti-archival methods as well as a collectivised, place-based approach to filmmaking, by foraging videos from camp participants-cum-cinematographers and using site-specific production practices.
+Phone videos from the time at camp were gathered from participants and placed un-edited in response to the architecture of the communal bathhouse.
+The work was installed while campers were showering in, and brushing their teeth besides, the cubicles which acted as projection surfaces.

-Quarry Pedagogies Camp: B-roll is a video projection artwork co-produced by Leitu Bonnici and Emily Simek in collaboration with the participants of Quarry Pedagogies Camp Two: Alexandre Faustino, Belinda Smole, Brahn Smillie, Emily Wong, Fiona Runjia Chen, Gabby Alfano, Georgia Frendo, Jen Lynch, Joy Zhou, Lana Nguyen, Laura Zammit, Lena Skipper, Nicola Papaioannou, Nicolas Guerra, Olivia Wright, Peter Grant, Quinru Hu, Sophie Adsett, Tenielle Clerke, Tess Nettlefold, and Thomas Heath.
+Quarry Pedagogies Camp: B-roll is a video projection artwork co-produced by Emily Simek and Leitu Bonnici in collaboration with the participants of Quarry Pedagogies Camp Two: Alexandre Faustino, Belinda Smole, Brahn Smillie, Emily Wong, Fiona Runjia Chen, Gabby Alfano, Georgia Frendo, Jen Lynch, Joy Zhou, Lana Nguyen, Laura Zammit, Lena Skipper, Nicola Papaioannou, Nicolas Guerra, Olivia Wright, Peter Grant, Quinru Hu, Sophie Adsett, Tenielle Clerke, Tess Nettlefold, and Thomas Heath.

 The Quarry site and the Quarry Pedagogies program are run by These Are The Projects We Do Together.
 Documentation, technical support and projection equipment supplied by Ivan Mašić, co-director of Little Projector Company.

 Four panels of phone footage are projected outside, side by side onto the side of a building at night.
-A close up of the projection featuring videos depicting various camp activities.
 Someone stands in front of the projecting, blocking part of one of the four moving images.
-Another close up of the projection videos.
-A person can be seen crouching in circular dirt section lined with bricks.
 On the inside of the shower cubicles the projected images are diffused by the opaque surface of the walls.

-‘Afa‘afakasi is an ongoing publication project initiated as motivation to learn gagana Sāmoa (Sāmoan language), which also enivitably encompasses connection to culture and people.
+‘Afa‘afakasi is an ongoing publication project initiated as motivation to learn gagana Sāmoa (Sāmoan language), which inevitably also encompasses connection to culture, people, lands and waters.
 The series of experimental publications are presented through a variety of creative outputs that promote visibility and reclamation.

-Rather than observing an organised system of language learning, publications are formed through a critical, collaborative and playful approach.
-The project explores how volumes can be interpreted in a variety of forms that are more public, accessible and immersive, where equal value is given to the process of learning as to the presentation of outcomes.
+This work forms part of ongoing critical (and playful) research on the structure and function of publications, their ‘succinct communication’, implied ‘objectivity’ and ‘perfected conventions’.
+Rather than observing an organised system of language learning, the project explores how volumes can be interpreted in a variety of forms that are more collaborative and immersive, where equal value is placed on the process of learning as to the presentation of outcomes.

 An old photo of a child reaching up towards a bunch of coconuts in Samoa.
 An old photo of a toddler sitting in the lap of her grandfather.